shangyuj/2200-messed-up/index.md

   - Buggy	died
   - The	bug	died.
   - The	brown	bug	died.
-  - The	brown	bug	on the floow died.
+  - The	brown	bug	on the floor died.

 **Noun phrases are made of a head noun and others.**